 Solo driving jobs are truck driving jobs where only one driver operates a truck.
 Unlike team drivers, solo drivers are required to stop on a more regular basis due to DOT hours of service regulations.
 Truckers can only drive a certain number of hours before they have to stop for a certain amount of time.
 However, solo drivers manage their own schedules and home time, whereas if they operated with a teammate they would have to work their schedules out together.

 - See our available jobs here.

 Importance of OTR Experience for New Drivers

-For new truck drivers, OTR jobs are just the beginning of successful career in the trucking industry.
 The first year as a truck driver is all about building upon the skills developed at CDL training and learning the way of the road.
 By driving OTR for at least a year, new drivers are able to gain valuable experience as a professional trucker.
-Just like other careers, with more driving experience comes opportunities increase for pay raises.
-The key is getting started and building a solid foundation of experience.
+Driver Solutions can help you do that, just go check out some of our current entry-level truck driver job openings.